Sunny days are here again! Here is a list of great family fun summer activities in and around Saskatoon to keep the kids entertained all summer.

 - Challenge your friends.
 Head to Grip It Climbing and see who reaches the top first.

 - Take your kid on a ferry ride.
-Head to the Town of Duck Lake to the St. Laurant Ferry that crosses the South Saskatchewan River.
+Head to the Town of Duck Lake to the St. Laurent Ferry that crosses the South Saskatchewan River.

 - How about an interactive thriller experience that will keep the whole family scrambling for clues?
 60 minutes of action at the Escape rooms of Saskatoon.
 Ages: 7+.

-- Sand dunes and crystal-clear waters.
+View this post on Instagram - Sand dunes and crystal-clear waters.
 You can find them both at the Douglas Provincial Park.
-Windsurfing, angling, swimming, sailing, boating and more.
-Go hiking across the prairie and sand dunes along the Juniper Nature Trail and Cacti Trail.
+Windsurfing, angling, swimming, sailing, boating, and more.
+Go hiking across the prairie and dunes along the Juniper Nature Trail and Cacti Trail.
 See the abundant wildlife species in the park.

 - Relax, swim, boat, or fish on Regina Beach while enjoying a fun family day out in the sun.
 Be warmed by the laughter of your kids as they enjoy this family outing.
 If you want to spend the night, book a campsite at the Regina Beach Campground.
 Approximately 2.5 hour from Saskatoon.